Common name: Grey Everlasting

 Synonyms: Helichrysum obcordatum subsp. majus APNI*

-Ozothamnus obcordatus DC. subsp.
+Ozothamnus obcordatus subsp.
 A APNI*

 Description: Erect shrub to 1.5 m high; branches greyish woolly when young.